-The five main factors that contribute to dry skin are environment, poor nutrition, genetic factors, age and bathing.
+The five main factors that contribute to dry skin are the environment, poor nutrition, genetic factors, age, and bathing.
 Why bathing, you may ask?
 Healthy bathing habits can improve dry skin, but more frequent bathing can dehydrate our skin.

-The most important point to note here is that good skincare begins with good cleansing using the right cleanser, and not to STOP bathing.
-We should use mild cleanser, the less soap the better it is, and contains moisturizing ingredients to replenish those lost during cleansing.
+The most important point to note here is that good skin care begins with good cleansing using the right cleanser, and not to STOP bathing.
+We should use a mild cleanser, the less soap the better it is, and contains moisturizing ingredients to replenish those lost during cleansing.

 Managing Dandruff and Care for Itchy Scalp

 The second speaker is the gorgeous Dr. Lynn Teo from The Dermatology Practice.
 She debunked some myths pertaining to dandruff, i.e. dandruff is caused by a dry scalp, dandruff means you should wash your hair less often and oils are good for the scalp.